Bridging the

 sustainability targets within the company and to integrate the company into its

 surrounding society and environment.
-In Rio de Janeiro, Petrobras has allocated a CSR
+In The result?
+Petrobras has reduced

 their social, environmental, and economic risks, through educational workshops